dustinpfister/blog_posts/_posts/threejs-buffer-geometry-attributes-normals.md

 ### 1.3 - Version numbers matter with threejs

 The version of threejs that I was using when I worked out these source code examples was threejs r127.
+If you have used threejs long enough you show be aware that code breaking changes are made to the library often, so always check what version you are using.
+Also I think that it is a good idea to always get into the happen of mentioning what version of threejs I am using when writing and updating my posts on threejs.

 ## 2 - Basic example of the normals attribute